 The first settlement in the area now known as Lutz was a mission started by Catholic priest Francis E. Stemper.
-The area and a lake was named for him and in 1893 a post office was was established with Stemper being the postmaster.
+The area and Lake Bruin was named for him and in 1893 a post office was was established with Stemper being the postmaster.

 The old Lutz train depot at US 41 on the north side of Lutz Lake Fern Road, is a replica of the original which was built on the south side of Lutz Lake Fern Road.